 According to your CPU voltage and speed, set up the CPU in the CPU SOFT MENUTM of the BIOS SETUP.
 For information about your CPU, refer to appendices B, C or D, and to information labeled on the CPU itself.

+Installing DRAM:

+SIMM1~SIMM4,DIMM1~DIMM2-

+Since

-Installing DRAM: SIMM1 ~ SIMM2, DIMM1 ~ DIMM2 - Since Pentium are 64-bit CPUs, you have to use two 72-pin DRAM modules, or one 168-pin DRAM module.
+Pentium are 64-bit CPUs, you have to use two 72-pin DRAM modules, or one 168-pin DRAM module.
+Refer to the scenarios listed below to install your DRAM modules.